Blog Archive

 The kiddos will create compound words, using the matching strips provided.

 Source: Jason and I created the printable for this activity.
-The American Football Unit Language Printable Pack is free.
-For your copy, click on link at the bottom of this post.
+The American Football Unit Language Printable Pack is a subscriber's only freebie.
+For your free copy, follow the directions at the bottom of this post.

 Football Sentence Diagramming